jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.008.png)

   Commands could be seen as executable objects.
 Other synonyms for commands might be *methods*, *procedures*, *routines*, *subs* and *functions*.
-But in the Encircle Language Spec those executable objects might be called *commands*.
+But in the Circular Language Spec those executable objects might be called *commands*.
 In some programming languages, commands might not be objects, but constructs, that are not exchangeable with objects.
-But in Encircle an attempt is made to see them as objects, that so happen to be executable.
+But in Circular an attempt is made to see them as objects, that so happen to be executable.
 Commands do seem to have specific behavior.
 This documentation tries to evaluate this behavior.

 ### [Parameters](parameters)